 Dr. Denham began her directing work in experimental theatre pieces at the Indy Convergence arts residency.
-She has since been recognized as a semi-finalist for the American Prize for Stage Directors (Charles Nelson Reilly Prize) in both the Theatre/Musical Theatre and Opera Divisions for her innovative productions for TAMU-CC Opera.
-During doctoral studies, she served as Assistant Director for the mainstage University of Illinois operas Orpheus in the Underworld and The Merry Widow.
+She has since been recognized as a finalist and semi-finalist for the American Prize for Stage Directors (Charles Nelson Reilly Prize) for her innovative productions for TAMU-CC Opera.
+Her recent directing work includes the world premiere of Olivia’s Ocean for TAMU-CC Opera and Amahl and the Night Visitors for Music on Site, Inc. During doctoral studies, she served as Assistant Director for the mainstage University of Illinois operas Orpheus in the Underworld and The Merry Widow.
 In 2013, she was invited to direct the Umbrella Project of the Indy Convergence residency, an exploration of the subject of Otherness based on her concepts and created collaboratively by the performers using dialogue, dance, and an improvised soundscape of voices and instruments.
 Other directing projects have included a comic soundscape based on internet memes and an exploration of different ways to utilize improvisation in opera.
 She has received two grants from the Indiana Arts Commission for her collaborative work and has presented on “Challenges and Solutions for the Developing Collegiate Opera Program” at the National Opera Association National Conference.
-Denham is scheduled to join the faculty of the Druid City Opera Workshop for summer 2021 as a Directing Intern (summer 2020 was cancelled due to COVID).

 An accomplished writer as well as a performer, Denham is a graduate of the Odyssey Writing Workshopand has had short fiction published in magazines including Lightspeed,Daily Science Fiction, NewMyths.com, and the anthology Gears and Levers 3 by Sky Warrior Books, as well as writing articles for Classical Singer magazine.
 Combining her work in writing with her performing background, she has written several works for the stage, including the libretto for Butler Ballet‘s critically acclaimed production of The Willow Maiden, using her original story with an original score by Frank Felice.
 Her other works for the stage include the libretto for a musically improvised opera, Homo Homarus, premiered at the Indy Convergence and later restaged at the University of Illinois, and two premieres for TAMU-CC Opera: Pinstripe Harry’s Tea Room Cabaret,a jazz-age Musical Theatre work using music of Porter, Gershwin, and others; and Midsummer Night’s Music, her original Shakespeare adaptation using music of Henry Purcell.